 As mentioned, reduced latency resulting in a faster loading website for users is one of the main benefits of using a CDN.
 However, there are also other important advantages to using a CDN’s infrastructure for content delivery.
 For example:

-- Downtime Protection & Reliability: CDNs take a large load off the origin server allowing for easy scalability in case you receive a sudden spike in traffic.
+- Downtime protection and reliability: CDNs take a large load off the origin server allowing for easy scalability in case you receive a sudden spike in traffic.
 CDN architecture is designed to handle very large amounts of bandwidth usage by providing ample resources and networking capabilities.
 This allows for more users to access the website while minimizing the risk that the origin server gets overloaded.
 CDNs also help increase reliability as if one POP goes down, traffic gets rerouted to a different POP - increasing redundancy.

 - Improved SEO: A cross benefit from a faster loading site which results in a better user experience is that it also helps improve SEO.
 As Google uses site speed as a ranking factor in their algorithm, having a speedy site will also help move you up in the SERPs.
 Reliable and modern CDN architecture allows for increased speeds by implementing improvements such as HTTP/2 and SSD-optimized servers for even faster content delivery.